sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/coding_theory.rst

 Despite all the hard work we put on it, there's always much to do!

-Maybe at some point you might want to create you own codes for Sage.
+Maybe at some point you might want to create your own codes for Sage.
 If it's the case and if you don't know how to do that, don't panic!
 We also wrote a tutorial for this specific case, which you can find here:
 :ref:`structures_in_coding_theory`.